univention/univention-corporate-server/doc/manual/central-management-umc/portal.rst

 By default, all portal entries are displayed for everyone.
-In the UMC module :guilabel:`Portal` in the category :guilabel:`Login`, it can be configured whether anonymous visitors have to log in before they can see entries.
+In the UMC module :guilabel:`Portal` in the category :guilabel:`Login`, it can be configured whether anonymous visitors have to sign in before they can see entries.
 It is also possible to limit certain entries for certain groups.
 This requires the LDAP attribute ``memberOf``.
 Nested group memberships (i.e., groups in groups) are evaluated.